tjuuljensen/ride-windows/README.md

 ## Description

-This RIDE repo (Remove - Install - Disable - Enable) is a PowerShell script for automation of routine tasks done after a fresh installation of Windows 11 and Windows Server.
-While the repo originally was centred on minimizing Windows telemetry traffic and on a few must-have installations and configurations, it has evolved over the years and now includes a long list of installations, primarily focused on forensic investigation and analysis.
+This RIDE repo (Remove - Install - Disable - Enable) is a PowerShell script for automating routine tasks after a fresh installation of Windows 11 and Windows Server.
+While the repo originally was centered on minimizing Windows telemetry traffic and on a few must-have installations and configurations, it has evolved over the years and now includes a long list of installations, primarily focused on forensic investigation and analysis.
-The repo does not hold a complete set of all existing Windows tweaks, nor is it a complete way of creating the fully hardened/locked-down machine.
+The repo does not hold a complete set of all existing Windows tweaks, nor is it a complete way of creating a fully hardened or locked-down machine.

 ## Contents